openwfm/wrf-sfire-docs/docs/globus.md

 * Kill the terminal window or detach from the terminal session by Ctrl-A d.
 Your endpoint now runs in a virtual terminal until system reboot.
 You can reconnect to the virtual terminal if you need to by `screen -r globus`.

-* Log into [globus.org[(https://globus.org) again and search for your personal endpoint name.
+* Log into [globus.org](https://globus.org) again and search for your personal endpoint name.
 Click on the your endpoint name, you should see files in your home directory!
-You can now transfer data between this endpoint and any Server endpoint you have credentials for.
+You can now transfer data between this endpoint and any Server endpoint you can log into.

 * Optional: Make a Personal endpoint on your computer the same way following [instructions](https://www.globus.org/globus-connect-personal).
 You can now transfer data between any Server endpoint and your computer.